yigitatesh/face_recognizer/README.md

 # How to Run the Face Recognizer
 After preparing images and training svm model, run face_recognizer.py. <br>
 If you have already trained svm model and images are same, there is no need to train it again.

+# How the program works
+Faces are detected by face detector of dlib library. <br>
+Facenet model extracts meaningful information from images. <br>
+These information are called "embeddings" and they are 1D vectors containing 128 numbers. <br>
+Embeddings are being classified by SVM Classifier. <br>